Church Library

 The e-mail address for the church library is library@duluthumc.org.

-The Library Book Club will meet on Monday, April 13th, at 10:00 a.m. in room F145, located on the 1st floor of the Sheldon Family Life Center, to discuss Hotel on the Corner of Bitter and Sweet by Jamie Ford
+The Library Book Club will meet on Monday, July 20th, at 10:00 a.m. in room F145, located on the 1st floor of the Sheldon Family Life Center, to discuss The Forest of Vanishing Stars by Kristin Harmel.